 JIT account creation and activation only works for end users who are not already Okta end users.
 (JIT updates the accounts of existing end users during full imports.)
 This means that end users who are confirmed on the import results page, regardless of whether or not they were subsequently activated, are not eligible for JIT activation.
 When JIT is enabled, users do not receive activation emails.

 - If you have delegated authentication enabled, you do not need to import users from AD first for JIT provisioning to create Okta accounts.

 If you do not have delegated authentication enabled, you must import the AD accounts first, and they must appear on the imported users list for JIT provisioning to create Okta accounts.

-To enable JIT, click Edit under Just In Time ProvisioningProvisioning is the enterprise-wide configuration, deployment, and management of multiple types of IT system resources.
+- Scroll to the Import and ProvisioningProvisioning is the enterprise-wide configuration, deployment, and management of multiple types of IT system resources.
 Specifically, provisioning provides users access to equipment, software, or services.
-This involves creating, maintaining and deactivating required business process automation objects and attributes in systems, directories, and applications., and then click Enable Just In Time Provisioning.
+This involves creating, maintaining and deactivating required business process automation objects and attributes in systems, directories, and applications. section.